 Make sure to rename your images from their default file name, including the focus keywords of that page if possible.
 Add ALT text to each image that also includes the keywords if they make sense with the picture.
 ALT text is what screen readers use to describe a photo to someone with vision impairment, so adding copy here will improve the user experience for those people.
 Don’t forget to optimize the titles and descriptions of videos and audio tracks, too!

-We suggest implementing a CDN service (such as Cloudflare) to speed things up by hosting the images off your site.
+If a CDN service isn’t included in your hosting plan, we suggest implementing a one (such as Cloudflare) to speed things up by hosting the images off your site.
 Most CDN services optimize your images to low file sizes, with much faster delivery.

 8. NAP and local SEO